tramnhatquang/Solutions-Project/README.md

 3. Doing this project not only keeps me disciplined adn committed but also hone my data structure and algorithm skills.
 <br />

-As Thomas Edison said: <br />
-> I have not failed.
-I've just found 10,000 ways that won't work
+**I have not failed.
+I've just found 10,000 ways that won't work - Thomas Edison**

 ## Descriptions:
 1. The programming language I use for the whole project: **Python**